Sreelakshmi-rv/Sreelakshmi-rv/README.md

 ---

-## Projects I'm proud of
+## Projects

+**MisinfoGuard** — Multi-agent RL system for misinformation control in social networks.
+Two DQN agents manage a 500-node network split into regions, intervening at each timestep using flagging, counter-messaging, or quarantine.
-**MisinfoGuard** — Built a multi-agent reinforcement learning system to control misinformation spread in social networks.
-Modelled four different network topologies (Barabasi-Albert, Watts-Strogatz, Erdos-Renyi, Holme-Kim) and trained PPO agents on each.
-RL outperformed greedy baselines across all topologies.
-Claim classification used SBERT embeddings with XGBoost, hitting 74.4% accuracy, up 14.4% from TF-IDF.
+RL outperforms a degree-based greedy baseline across four network topologies (p < 0.01 on all four).
+NLP claim classifier uses SBERT embeddings and XGBoost, hitting 74.4% accuracy, up 14.4% from TF-IDF.

-**BiasLens** — An AI-powered fairness auditing tool.
-It runs a full pipeline: data profiling, cleaning, model training, and bias detection, all automated.
-Measures fairness using Disparate Impact, Statistical Parity, Equal Opportunity, and Theil Index.
-Reports are generated via an LLM and shown on a Streamlit dashboard.
+**BiasLens** — Automated fairness auditing pipeline.
+Takes a dataset, runs profiling, cleaning, model training, and bias detection end to end.
+Measures Disparate Impact, Statistical Parity, Equal Opportunity, and Theil Index.
+LLM-generated reports shown on a Streamlit dashboard.

-**Nexara AI** — A job matching and resume tailoring system built with LangGraph.
+**Nexara AI** — Job matching and resume tailoring system built with LangGraph.
 Uses SBERT and FAISS for semantic matching between job postings and candidate profiles.
-Includes skill gap analysis and ATS-aligned resume generation.
+Includes skill gap analysis and ATS-aligned resume output.

 ---

-## A bit more about me
+## Currently

-I'm currently open to data analyst and ML engineer roles.
+Open to data analyst and ML engineer roles.
 Happy to work out of Bengaluru or remotely.
-If you want to talk about any of the projects above or just connect, feel free to reach out on LinkedIn.
+Feel free to reach out on LinkedIn.